webdiscus/ansis/docs/upgrade-to-v5.md

 ## TypeScript

-Ansis v5 is ESM-only for native modern ESM projects.
 TypeScript configs that depend on Node16 dual-package interop are not supported by v5.

 The following setup belongs to the Ansis v4 compatibility line: